 3.1 Data capture

-You may contact us by using our contact form, sending a message to the provided email address, or via our social media pages.
-In all cases, we store the personal data you communicate along with your question or request.
+You may contact us by using our contact form or sending a message to the provided email address.
+In these cases, we store the personal data that you provide together with your question or request.

 3.2 Purpose of data processing